 Choose a cross compiler.
 Choose your elite boards.
 Choose leisure wear and matching mouse mats.
 Choose a mechanical keyboard on hire purchase in a range of fucking colours.
 Choose DYCP and wondering why the fuck you're awake on a Sunday midnight.

 Choose sitting on that sofa, watching mind-blowing, spirit-lifting demos, stuffing junk food into your mouth.
 Choose gaining some skills at the end of it all, pouring your might into a majestic compo winner, listening to the roaring crowd as you finally hit the big leagues.

 Choose your future.
 Choose scene.

-With all of this in place, it was now just a simple matter of putting the final executable onto a bootable floppy, create an ADF image file of that and submit it to the Revision compo system.
+With all of this in place, it was now just a simple matter of putting the final executable onto a bootable floppy, creating an ADF image file of that and submitting it to the Revision compo system.